FLAIROx/JaxMARL/docs/index.md

 Speed of JaxMARL's training pipeline compared to two popular MARL libraries when training an RNN agent using IPPO on an MPE task.
 ///

-Our paper contains further results but the plot above illustrated the speed ups made possible by JIT-compiling the entire traning loop.
-JaxMARL is much much faster than traditional approaches, while also producing results consistent with existing implementations.
+Our paper contains further results but the plot above illustrates the speed-ups made possible by JIT-compiling the entire traning loop.
+JaxMARL is 14x faster than traditional approaches for MPE, while also producing results consistent with existing implementations.
+For SMAC, as SMAX does not require the StarCraft II game engine to be run, we are over 31x faster.

 ## Related Works
 This works is heavily related to and builds on many other works, PureJaxRL provides a [list of projects](https://github.com/luchris429/purejaxrl/blob/main/RESOURCES.md) within the JaxRL ecosystem.
 Those particularly relevant to multi-agent work are:

 JAX-native algorithms:

-- [Mava](https://github.com/instadeepai/Mava): JAX implementations of IPPO and MAPPO, two popular MARL algorithms.
+- [Mava](https://github.com/instadeepai/Mava): JAX implementations of popular MARL algorithms.
 - [PureJaxRL](https://github.com/luchris429/purejaxrl): JAX implementation of PPO, and demonstration of end-to-end JAX-based RL training.

 JAX-native environments:

-- [Gymnax](https://github.com/RobertTLange/gymnax): Implementations of classic RL tasks including classic control, bsuite and MinAtar.
 - [Jumanji](https://github.com/instadeepai/jumanji): A diverse set of environments ranging from simple games to NP-hard combinatorial problems.
 - [Pgx](https://github.com/sotetsuk/pgx): JAX implementations of classic board games, such as Chess, Go and Shogi.
 - [Brax](https://github.com/google/brax): A fully differentiable physics engine written in JAX, features continuous control tasks.
 We use this as the base for MABrax (as the name suggests!)